HeuristicLabs/crapto/README.md

 ----------------

 Crapto is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+It is similar to Bitcoin (more specifically, it uses the same blockchain algorithm as Litecoin).
 Crapto uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Crapto Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Crapto Core software, see [https://craptocurrency.net](https://craptocurrency.net).
+For more information, as well as an immediately useable, web-based interface to the Crapto Core software, see [https://craptocurrency.net](https://craptocurrency.net).

 License
 -------